Hiidiot/Certificate-On-Coursera/README.md

-Certificates I got on Coursera.
+These PDFs are certificates I got on Coursera.

-New year, new start.
+They can prove that I have finished courses I have chosen from Coursera.

+Learn courses, accumulate knowledge, improve skills.